m-kumaran/kumaran.me/content/authors/admin/_index.md

 - Around 20  years of experience in analysis, design, development, and implementation of software systems
 - Experience in high volume, highly available, low latency, transactional microservices design & development
-- Certified Scrum Master and Scrum@Scale Practitioner, with experience in Scrum, XP, Kanban, Scrumban etc
+- Certified Scrum Master and Scrum@Scale Practitioner, with experience in Scrum, XP, Kanban, Scrumban, etc
-- Domain knowledge in FinTech(Payments, Banking), Telecommunication and Digital Media
+- Domain knowledge in FinTech (Payments, Banking), Telecommunication and Digital Media
 - Experience in object-oriented and functional programming using Java, Kotlin, Scala and Golang